New Student Orientation Schedule

-If you have a medical condition that you would like us to know about or you simply want to put a prescription on file with the University Pharmacy, contact the Student Health Service.
-We recommend an appointment be made by calling the Student Health Service or scheduling online via our secure portal at my.pitt.edu.
+If you have a medical condition that you would like us to know about or you simply want to put a prescription on file with the University Pharmacy, contact Student Health Service.
+To ensure the health and safety of staff and students, all appointments must be scheduled ahead of time.
+Learn more about Student Health Service and how to schedule an appointment.

 Mark A. Nordenberg Hall

 103 University Place

 Pittsburgh, PA 15260

 Hours of Operation:

 8:30 a.m.–7 p.m.

 Pitt Arrival marks the beginning of the fall campus bus and shuttle system schedules.
 It is the perfect time for you, your friends, and your family members to take a “windshield tour” while exploring your campus transportation options.
 All shuttles depart from and return to the William Pitt Union area.
 Schedules are posted in University bus shelters.
 Schedules are also available in the William Pitt Union; the Department of Parking, Transportation, and Services in Forbes Pavilion; the Parking Services Office at 204 Brackenridge Hall; Panther Central; and campus libraries.